Welding: Arc welding processes

 Gas tungsten arc welding (GTAW), or tungsten inert gas (TIG) welding, is a manual welding process that uses a non-consumable tungsten electrode, an inert or semi-inert gas mixture, and a separate filler material.
 Especially useful for welding thin materials, this method is characterized by a stable arc and high-quality welds, but it requires significant operator skill and can only be accomplished at relatively low speeds.

 GTAW can be used on nearly all weldable metals, though it is most often applied to stainless steel and light metals.
 It is often used when quality welds are extremely important, such as in bicycle, aircraft and naval applications.
 A related process, plasma arc welding, also uses a tungsten electrode but uses plasma gas to make the arc.
 The arc is more concentrated than the GTAW arc, making transverse control more critical and thus generally restricting the technique to a mechanized process.
 Because of its stable current, the method can be used on a wider range of material thicknesses than can the GTAW process and it is much faster.
 It can be applied to all of the same materials as GTAW except magnesium, and automated welding of stainless steel is one important application of the process.
 A variation of the process is plasma cutting, an efficient steel cutting process.

 Submerged arc welding (SAW) is a high-productivity welding method in which the arc is struck beneath a covering layer of flux.
 This increases arc quality since contaminants in the atmosphere are blocked by the flux.
 The slag that forms on the weld generally comes off by itself, and combined with the use of a continuous wire feed, the weld deposition rate is high.
 Working conditions are much improved over other arc welding processes, since the flux hides the arc and almost no smoke is produced.
 The process is commonly used in industry, especially for large products and in the manufacture of welded pressure vessels.
-Other arc welding processes include atomic hydrogen welding, electroslag welding (ESW), electrogas welding, and stud arc welding.
-ESW is a highly productive, single-pass welding process for thicker materials between 1 inch (25 mm) and 12 inches (300 mm) in a vertical or close to vertical position.
+Other arc welding processes include atomic hydrogen welding, electroslag welding, electrogas welding, and stud arc welding.